kura/kura.gg/content/haproxy-nginx-and-spdy-with-ssl-termination-debian-7.rst

         server kura-io-app1 127.0.0.1:80 check

-This section simply defines the server we should talk to if the client is using an SPDY enabled section.
+This section simply defines the server we should talk to if the client is using an SPDY enabled connection.

 Simply define multiple servers for additional servers.